nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

   downloaded from Internet
 - MFT creation times and owner

-### What if it was coming from the webserver?
+### What if it was coming from the web server?

-As we know that a webserver is running, possibly over Internet, it is possible that the executable was created following the exploitation of a vulnerable Web
+As we know that a web server is running, possibly over the Internet, it is possible that the executable was created following the exploitation of a vulnerable Web
 application:
 - Spot HTTP requests in the Apache/IIS logs with a `bytes_in` in the range of the executable's file size
 - Filter out IP addresses using GreyNoise to remove the Internet noise
   - Stack the target URL and see if any rarely used resource is accessed by a limited number of IP addresses

 ### Investigation fallback